Classification: Platinum Chemotherapy

 About Oxaliplatin (Eloxatin®)

-Oxaliplatin is a type of platinum chemotherapy, which are heavy metal compounds that inhibit synthesis of RNA, DNA, and protein in cells.
+Oxaliplatin is a type of platinum chemotherapy, which are made up of heavy metal compounds that inhibit synthesis of RNA, DNA, and protein in cells.
 All of these are vital for cells to divide and grow.
 By preventing them from dividing, the medication can stop the cancer from growing.

 How to Take Oxaliplatin

-Oxaliplatin is given by intravenous (into a vein) infusion over a period of about 2 hours.
+Oxaliplatin is given by intravenous (into a vein) infusion.
 It is often given in combination with other chemotherapy medications such as fluorouracil and irinotecan.
 The dosage and schedule is determined by the person's size, type of cancer, and mode of administration.

 This medication can cause dizziness, vision problems or vision loss.
 You should not drive or operate machinery until you know how the medication affects you.

 Possible Side Effects of Oxaliplatin

 There are a number of things you can do to manage the side effects of oxaliplatin.
 Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
 Some of the more common or important side effects include:

 Peripheral Neuropathy (Numbness or Tingling in the Hands and/or Feet)